-Everyone involved in the process is trying to help.
+Look upon everyone involved as someone who is trying to help.
 So when you speak to estate agents, solicitors, property sellers, removal men, builders - and of course your really helpful surveyor - be as friendly as possible.
 It sets you off on a good footing with them, makes you feel better and it makes the whole experience easier.